Black Mountains (Arizona)

-The Black Mountains of northwest Arizona are an extensive, mostly linear, north-south trending 75 mi long mountain range.
-It forms the north-south border of southwest Mohave County as it borders the eastern shore of the south-flowing Colorado River from Hoover Dam.
+The Black Mountains are an extensive, mostly linear, north-south trending 75 mi long mountain range in northwest Arizona.
+It forms the north-south border of southwest Mohave County as it borders the eastern shore of the south-flowing Colorado River from the Hoover Dam.

 The northwest and part of the western areas of the range are located within the Lake Mead National Recreation Area.
 Three wilderness areas are within the range.
-The historic mining site of Oatman, 4 miles north of Boundary Cone, is nestled in the southern portion of the range between the Mount Nutt and Warm Springs wildernesses.
+The historic mining site of Oatman, 4 miles north of Boundary Cone, is nestled in the southern portion of the range between the Mount Nutt and Warm Springs Wildernesses.

 Geography

 The mountain range is generally 10-15 mi wide, narrower in the north, and west of the Detrital Valley northeast.
 The southern end of the range with the two wilderness areas is a larger block and the Warm Springs Wilderness is made of a mountain section called Black Mesa, separated from the north section by Sitgreaves Pass, on the route to Oatman, Arizona.

 The high point of the range is Mount Perkins at 5456 ft, located west of the water divide of the Detrital Valley northeast, and the Sacramento Valley (Arizona) southeast.
 The Cerbat Mountains border eastwards.
 Mount Perkins, in the center-north of the range, is located at 35.56999°N 114.50858°W.